testingisdocumenting/znai/znai-docs/znai/configuration/extensions.md

 # jsResources

 List of JavaScript files to load on every page.
-Use this to register custom functions for the [javascript function plugin](plugins/javascript-function).
+Use this to register custom functions for the [javascript plugin](plugins/javascript-plugin).

 ```json
 {